r-lib/pkgdown/README.md

 generated from the documentation in the `man/` directory.
 If you are using GitHub, the easiest way to make this your package website is to check into git, then go settings for your repo and make sure that the **GitHub pages** source is set to “master branch /docs folder”.
+Be sure to update the URL on your github repository homepage so others can easily navigate to your new site.

-The package also includes an RStudio add-in which you can bind to a keyboard shortcut.
-I recommend `Cmd + Shift + W`: it uses Cmd + Shift, like all other package development worksheets, it replaces a rarely used command (close all tabs), and the W is mnemonic for website.
+To customise your site, create `_pkgdown.yml` and modify it [as described in the documentation](articles/pkgdown.html).
+You can also use `pkgdown/_pkgdown.yml` if you need other files to customise your site.

-To customise your site, create `_pkgdown.yml` and modify it as described in the documentation.
-Alternatively, you can also use `pkgdown/_pkgdown.yml` if you need other files to customise your site.
+The package includes an RStudio add-in that you can bind to a keyboard shortcut.
+I recommend `Cmd` + `Shift` + `W`: it uses `Cmd` + `Shift`, like all other package development worksheets, it replaces a rarely used command (close all tabs), and the `W` is a mnemonic for website.

 ## In the wild